eugeneh1217/portfolio/README.md

 This monorepo is Eugene Hong's Engineering Portfolio.

 ## Projects

+### Demos
+Project containing explanations and demonstrations of technology features that I struggled to find find satisfactory explanations for online.
+See project "README.md" for more details.

 ### Tooling
 Custom monorepo tooling written in bash and tested with Python's builtin `unittest` module.